Galapagos Islands Vacations: everything you should know before booking

 1)Enter through the Domestic flight door

 2)On your left, you will see the Transit Card counter.
 That’s where you need to go before anything else.
 Prepare your passport and 20 USD.
-They are supposed to ask all the printed confirmations.
-They did not, in our case, but that was the rule and we were ready.
-We also filled out an online form but apparently, it wasn’t even necessary either.
-They will give you a lovely card with all your information on it and the dates of arrival and departure from the Galapagos on a nice recycled paper with a huge tortoise printed in green.
-Right then you will realize you are actually going to the Galapagos!
+They are supposed to be for all the printed confirmations.
+They did not, in our case, but that was the rule, and we were ready.
+We also filled out an online form, but apparently, it wasn’t even necessary either.
+They will give you a lovely card with all your information on it, including the dates of arrival and departure from the Galapagos, on a lovely recycled paper with a giant tortoise printed in green.
+Right then, you will realize you are going to the Galapagos!
 Your dream will come true.

 WHAT HAPPENS ONCE YOU LAND AT THE GALAPAGOS